dewan-ahmed/harness-lab/README.md

    ./podinfo
    ```

 4. Open your browser and navigate to [http://localhost:9898](http://localhost:9898) to see the app running version `6.6.1`.
-(THIS DIDN'T WORK FOR ME)

 ### Create gitspaces for VS Code Browser